salvadorbeltrandev/spellchecker/README.md

 Start the application by running npm start or npm dev if you are constantly debugging.

-Endpoints
-- GET /api/spellcheck/{word}: Example endpoint to get suggestions from the dictionary.

-Test
-- To test the endpoints, you can use a tool such as Postman.

 Docker locally
 docker build -t spellchecker . docker run --name spellchecker -p 5000:5000 -d spellchecker